 With nonisotropic box moves, it might also be important to rotate each constraint group around the COM, but that can likely be handled later, and still should just require knowledge about the COM.

-#2 Updated by Rodrigo Antonio Faccioli about 5 years ago
+#2 Updated by Rodrigo Antonio Faccioli over 5 years ago

 In is described the implementation of Monte Carlo Metropolis in which GROMACS is an external program for computing the physical properties of protein configurations.